RingsNetwork/rings/core/README.md

 2. Peer B: { set receiveed offer as remote description create answer set it as local description Send Answer to Peer A }
 3. Peer A: { Set receiveed answer as remote description }

+For native implementation, the transport layer is based on `webrtc.rs`, and for browser case, we implemented based on `web_sys` and `wasm_bindgen`.

+To check the implementation of transport layer: https://github.com/RingsNetwork/rings-node/tree/master/transport

 #### Network Layer

-The Rings Network is a structured peer-to-peer network that incorporates a distributed hash table (DHT) to facilitate efficient and scalable lookups.
-The Chord algorithm is utilized to implement the lookup function within the DHT, thereby enabling effective routing of messages and storage of key-value pairs in a peer-to-peer setting.
-The use of a DHT, incorporating the Chord algorithm, guarantees high availability in the Rings Network, which is critical for handling the substantial number of nodes and requests typically present in large-scale peer-to-peer networks.
+The network layer is the core component of the Rings Network, responsible for DID (Decentralized Identifier) discovery and services routing within the network.
+The Rings Network employs the Chord DHT (Distributed Hash Table) algorithm as the implementation for its network layer.

+The Chord algorithm is a well-known DHT algorithm characterized by its formation of an abstract circular topology structure among all participating nodes.
+It has a lookup algorithm complexity of O(log(N)).

 #### Protocol Layer

 In the protocol layer, the central design concept revolves around the utilization of a Decentralized Identifier (DID), which constitutes a finite ring in abstract algebra.
-The DID is a

-\-bit identifier that enables the construction of a mathematical structure that encompasses the characteristics of both a group and a field.
+The DID is a 160-bit identifier that enables the construction of a mathematical structure that encompasses the characteristics of both a group and a field.

 It is comprised of a set of elements with two binary operations, addition and multiplication, which satisfy a set of axioms such as associativity, commutativity, and distributivity.
 The ring is deemed finite due to its having a finite number of elements.
 Finite rings are widely employed in various domains of mathematics and computer science, including cryptography and coding theory.

+At the protocol layer, we have implemented the concept of a Delegated Session Key, which is used to support various cryptographic verification methods associated with DID (Decentralized Identifier).
+Currently, the supported signature algorithms include ECDSA-secp256k1, ECDSA-secp256r1, and EdDSA-ed25519.

 #### Application Layer